AvaAvarai/Java-Parallel-Coordinates-Vis/README.md

 # Java Parallel Coordinates Visualization Tool

-Java Parallel Coordinates Visualization Tool, visualizing multidimensional/multivariate CSV data with Java Swing.
+Java Parallel Coordinates Visualization Tool, Java-Parallel-Coordinates-Vis, is a pre-compiled and opensource Java Swing GUI application.
+This application visualizes multidimensional/multivariate CSV data with the Java Swing GUI library for cross-platform support dependent on JVM/Swing/AWT toolkit support.

 ## What are Parallel Coordinates